Fabbediklabbe/Dragon-treasure-game/README.md

-This was made as a school assessment, feel free to use it on your own.
+This was made as a school assessment.
-Spaghetti code :)